sergio11/sergio11/README.md

 <img width=256 align="right" src="https://raw.githubusercontent.com/sergio11/sergio11/master/images/android_developer.gif" />

+👋 Hello, I'm an experienced Android developer with a deep passion for crafting exceptional mobile experiences 📱.
+My Android journey has equipped me with the skills to deliver robust and user-friendly applications, and I continue to push the boundaries of what's possible in the Android ecosystem.

+I'm also actively expanding my skill set and diving into the world of Flutter, exploring new horizons in cross-platform development 🚀.

-I am a **Native Mobile developer**, with some experience in Hybrid development and Cross-Platform development with technologies such as Xamarin, Ionic, Flutter ....
-I also have knowledge and experience in server-side technologies such as PHP (Symfony, Laravel, Silex, Slim), Python (Django, Flask), NodeJS (Express, Sailsjs) and above all I love the **Spring ecosystem** and JavaEE or Jakarta EE ;)
+On the server-side, I'm passionate about exploring various technologies.
+I've worked with PHP (Symfony, Laravel, Silex, Slim), Python (Django, Flask), and Node.js (Express, Nest.js).
+But my true love lies in the Spring ecosystem and JavaEE or Jakarta EE ☕.

+Beyond coding, I'm an enthusiast of software architectures and clean code principles, believing that well-structured code is the foundation of any great project 🏗️🧹.

+Additionally, I have a keen interest in cybersecurity, IoT, and blockchain, always looking for innovative ways to integrate these passions into my development work 🔒🌐⛓️.

+Let's connect and discuss all things tech! 💻💬

 ## Profile Views